opmerking/bach-gen/README.md

 # bach-gen

 This project aims to investigate the validity of evaluation metrics in generative music literature.
 To do so, a small decoder-only transformer (~1.85M parameters) is trained on Johann Sebastian Bach chorales and evaluated on commonly used MusPy-based distributional metrics, as well as rule-based metrics predicated on conventions in historical counterpoint, which are introduced for this study.
 These metrics are tested on real Bach chorales, a set of shuffled Bach chorales that is created to test the metrics on their ability to distinguish sequential continuity, and a set of chorales generated with a small transformer trained on real Bach.
+Finally, an optimized version of the model was created.

 ## Setup